Kari Wuhrer: Career

 Her breast implants encapsulated during the filming of Spider's Web, so she had them removed in 2002.

 From February 3, 2005, through November 2005, Wuhrer joined the cast of the daytime soap opera General Hospital as FBI Agent Reese Marshall, the former love interest of mobster Sonny Corinthos and former best friend/rival of Carly Corinthos.
 Wuhrer's character died after suffering injuries in a train wreck.
 In January 2006, Wuhrer announced that she was suing General Hospital, claiming that she was fired because of her pregnancy.

+Personal life

+Wuhrer married Daniel Salin in 1995.
+This union ended in divorce in 1999.

+Wuhrer married James Scura in 2003.
+They separated in 2022 and the union ended in divorce in 2025.
+They have three children, a son born in January 2004, a daughter born in March 2006 and another daughter born in September 2008.